rapidsai/cudf/docs/source/10min.rst

     df.to_pandas().to_csv('foo.txt', index=False)

-Reading from a csv file. `read_csv` requires explicit types, and can accept different delimiters and line terminators.
+Reading from a csv file.

 .. ipython:: python